 Affiliated Faculty, Center for Gender and Sexuality Studies

-Member of the Stevanovich Institute on the Formation of Knowledge
+Faculty Member and Faculty Fellow, Stevanovich Institute on the Formation of Knowledge

 The University of Chicago

 Social Science Research Building, room 222 – Office

 Early modern Europe; the Renaissance, with a focus on Italy; the Reformation; longue-durée intellectual and cultural history; postclassical reception of classical philosophy; Renaissance humanism; history of the book, printing, and reading; censorship and information control especially during information revolutions; history of science, religion, atheism, deism, heresy, and heterodoxy; intellectual continuities from the Renaissance to the Enlightenment; reception of Epicureanism, atomism, Stoicism, Skepticism, Platonism, and Neoplatonism; secondary specializations in genre fiction, science fiction & fantasy, and anime & manga.